natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Kfir%20C.2.md

 The '''''{{PAGENAME}}''''' is armed with:

-* A choice between two presets:
-** 2 x 30 mm DEFA 552A cannons, belly-mounted (140 rpg = 280 total)
+* 2 x 30 mm DEFA 552A cannons, belly-mounted (140 rpg = 280 total)
-** 2 x 30 mm DEFA 552A cannons + 36 x countermeasures
+* 36 x countermeasures

 === Suspended armament ===
 {{Specs-Avia-Suspended}}